krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 If you are running multiple workers and need granular control over which workers run which bundles, you can start each worker with a tag specified using the `--tag <tag>` flag and then specify the tag when creating the run bundle with the `--request-queue tag=<tag>` flag.
 That bundle will be scheduled to run on any of the workers with the specified tag.

+If you would like to use your GPUs with CUDA, you can find more information about how you should set up your machine and Docker images on [this page](Creating-Docker-Images).

 ### Where things are stored

 For reference, your CodaLab settings here: